Music of Genshin Impact: Forest of Jnana and Vidya

 Forest of Jnana and Vidya (智妙明论之林), the fourteenth Genshin Impact soundtrack album to be produced, is dedicated to the Sumeru Chapter.
 The track listing was officially announced on October 18, 2022, and the album was released on October 20.
-It featured a total of 100 tracks composed by Yu-Peng Chen, Dimeng Yuan, Qian Ding, Yijun Jiang, and Xin Zhao.
+It featured a total of 100 tracks composed by Chen, Yuan Dimeng, Ding Qian, Jiang Yijun, and Zhao Xin.
 Aside from the London Symphony Orchestra, other participating orchestra groups included the Budapest Scoring Orchestra, International Master Philharmonic Orchestra (国际首席爱乐乐团), and The City of Prague Philharmonic Orchestra.
-Other participating musicians included Jiannan Gu (顾剑楠) on the bansuri, Ashley Blasse and Ye Fan (范晔) on the classical guitar, and Stephanie Gonley and Ming Liu (柳鸣) on the violin.
+Other participating musicians included Gu Jiannan (顾剑楠) on the bansuri, Ashley Blasse and Fan Ye (范晔) on the classical guitar, and Stephanie Gonley and Ming Liu (柳鸣) on the violin.

 The Unfathomable Sand Dunes

 The Unfathomable Sand Dunes is the sixteenth album of the Genshin Impact music.
-It consists of 108 soundtracks.
-The album was first announced on March 31, 2023 and its tracklist was announced the day before the album's release.
+The album was first announced on March 31, 2023, and its tracklist was announced the day before the album's release.

-The desert area, which was inspired by the Middle East, the traditional instruments featured included the ney performed by John Plotner, the duduk performed by Martin Robertson, and the saz performed by Dursun Can Çakin.
+The desert area which was inspired by the Middle East the traditional instruments featured included the ney performed by John Plotner, the duduk performed by Martin Robertson, and the saz performed by Dursun Can Çakin.
 Kuljit Bhamra of Red Fort Studios took on the role of supervisor for the folk instrumental performances.

-Fontaine soundtrack
+Fontaine

-The environmental music of Fontaine was performed by the London Symphony Orchestra in collaboration with traditional music artists, complementing Fontaine's overall European aesthetic.
-When creating the region's soundtrack, Genshin Impact's music team, HOYO-MiX, drew inspiration from a variety of European musical traditions, including styles that emerged in Germany and Austria from the Renaissance through the Romantic era, as well as the works of French composers like Camille Saint-Saëns, Gabriel Fauré, and Maurice Ravel.
+The environmental music of Fontaine was performed by the London Symphony Orchestra in collaboration with folk artists, complementing Fontaine's overall European aesthetic.
+When creating the region's soundtrack, Genshin Impacts music team, Hoyo-Mix, drew inspiration from a variety of European musical traditions and instruments including the lute, including styles that emerged in Germany and Austria from the Renaissance through the Romantic era, as well as the works of French composers like Camille Saint-Saëns, Gabriel Fauré, and Maurice Ravel.
 The orchestration featured classic European instruments such as the lute, mandolin, and viol, while combat themes incorporated the glass harmonica to distinguish Fontaine's music from that of Mondstadt, which has a medieval tone.

 According to one of the game's music producers, Fontaine's environments can be divided into two distinct musical settings: one for above-water situations and one for underwater, each with its own style.
 For above-water areas, the soundtrack mainly uses traditional European instruments, incorporating elements of jazz, waltz and Baroque music to evoke Fontaine's sense of romance.
 In contrast, the underwater music emphasizes electronic sounds and vocal chants, creating an atmosphere that is light and peaceful, helping to prevent players from feeling claustrophobic during underwater exploration.
 Fontaine's main theme uses a sonata form to convey narrative structure, with an expanded development section to enhance storytelling, and also employs montage techniques to reinforce its narrative flow.